NI captain Callaghan 'ready to go' for Euros

 The Euro 2022 finals begin on 6 July.

-Northern Ireland's first game at their maiden major tournament, which is being hosted by England, is against Norway in Southampton a day later.
+Northern Ireland's first game at their debut major tournament, which is being hosted by England, is against Norway in Southampton a day later.

 Callaghan was instrumental in helping Kenny Shiels' history-making squad qualify for the tournament.